DHTMLX/docs-suite/docs/window/api/window_getposition_method.md

 @signature: {'getPosition(): IPosition;'}

 @returns:
-- position		object		an object with left and top coordinates of a window
+An object with left and top coordinates of a window

 @example:
 var position = dhxWindow.getPosition(); // -> {left: 480, top: 234}